Preview 2017: Oregon Ducks

 The emergence of Justin Herbert as the star quarterback of the show – he threw 19 touchdown passes and four picks in just nine games – was one of the big positives in a lost season.
 He might not be the runner that past Oregon star QBs were – or what Taggart had at USF in Quinton Flowers – but he can move.

-Darren Carrington and Charles Nelson are NFL receivers still around Eugene, but the established depth isn’t there.
+Even with the loss of Darren Carrington, Charles Nelson is still an NFL receiver who’s still around Eugene, but the established depth isn’t there.
 The tight end situation is a bit of a question mark, too, but it’s hardly a big concern.

 Biggest Key To The Oregon Offense